Mediagone/symfony-easy-api/README.md

     }
 }
 ```
-Or the "not found" response:
+Or a "not found" response:
 ```json
 {
     "success": false,